 Fun Fact: “Roger Seller was my mentor and he lead by example.
-The lessons I learned from him I can apply to many aspects of my life.
+I can apply the lessons I learned from him to many aspects of my life.
 If we all tried to be a bit more like Roger, this world would be a much better place.”

 Professional development: Qualified professional drummer experienced in most musical styles in both live and recording settings.
-Goran Rista is the creator of GoranGrooves.com, service for musicians, producers and artists that offers high quality, custom-recorded session drum tracks online.
+Goran Rista is the creator of GoranGrooves.com, a service for musicians, producers, and artists that offers high-quality, custom-recorded session drum tracks online.
 Goran is also an accomplished audio engineer and owner of Grooves Recording Studio, located in Miami, FL.